Paying your rent

 Always keep the payment receipt for future reference.
 Post Offices cannot give you a balance on your account or advice on rent matters, you should contact the Estates Management Department, where staff will be happy to help.

 You can arrange a standing order payment by providing your bank with your ten digit tenancy number and Brentwood Borough Council's account number 01731291 and sort code 30-91-17.

 Like many organisations, we prefer people to make payment by electronic methods rather than by cheque, if possible.
-If you do not have a bank account or credit/debit card – you can buy a postal order from your local post office.
+If you don't have a bank account, credit or debit card, you can buy a postal order from your local post office.

-Cheque and postal order payments should be made out to Brentwood Borough Council and sent to the Town Hall, Ingrave Road, Brentwood, Essex CM15 8AY (please write on the reverse your name/address and your ten digit tenancy number).
+Cheque and postal order payments should be made out to Brentwood Borough Council and sent to the Town Hall, Ingrave Road, Brentwood, Essex CM15 8AY (write on the reverse your name, address and your ten digit tenancy number).

 If you don't get in touch with us or fail to comply with an agreed repayment plan, you will receive arrears letters and visits from your Housing Officer requesting that you clear your arrears.